oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get an Oregon Divorce Decree Online?

 As of December 2020, the Oregon Judiciary does not process online requests for divorce decrees.
-Thus, persons who need a copy of the divorce decree must visit the circuit court in person and during business hours.
+Thus, persons who need a copy of the divorce decree may visit the circuit court in person and during business hours.

 disclaimer